 The table below describes the type of unconsolidated structured entity that the Scheme does not consolidate but in which it holds an interest.
-The Scheme has concluded that the unlisted investment Scheme below meets the definition of a structured entity because:
+The Scheme has concluded that the unlisted investment scheme below meets the definition of a structured entity because:

-- The voting rights in the scheme are not dominant rights in deciding who controls it as they relate to administrative tasks only; - · Scheme activities are restricted by its Constitution and Product Disclosure Statement; and - The Scheme has narrow and well defined objectives to provide investment opportunities.
+- The voting rights in the scheme are not dominant rights in deciding who controls it as they relate to administrative tasks only; - The scheme's activities are restricted by its Constitution and Product Disclosure Statement; and - The scheme has narrow and well-defined objectives to provide investment opportunities.

-Type of structured entity Interest held by the Scheme Investment Scheme To pool investors' savings and invest in a diversified Investments in units portfolio of securities. issued by the Scheme.

-Fair value as at Ownership interest
+Type of structured entity Nature and Nature and purpose Interest held by the Scheme Investment scheme o pool investors' savings and vest in a diversified portfolio of ecurities.
+Investments in units issued by the scheme Fair valu ie as at t Ownership interest 30-Jun-21 \$ 30-Jun-20 \$ 30-Jun-21 % 30-Jun-20 % Investment scheme Australian Ethical Diversified Shares Fund 233,688,950 164,579,358 13.35 13.49

-30-Jun-20 30-Jun-19 30-Jun-20 30-Jun-19

-\$ \$ % %

-Australian Ethical Diversified Shares Fund 164,579,358 160,251,968 13.49% 15.22%

-The above investment Scheme is incorporated in Australia.
+The above investment scheme is incorporated in Australia.